EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 _Sometimes, college email addresses get blocked when sending large files outside the organisation.
 Hence, it is recommended that you submit with your gmail account.
 In the email, please mention your college name._

-_If there is a problem attaching the files to your email, you can use Google drive to upload and share the assignment code & demo video_
+_If there is a problem attaching the files to your email, you can use Google drive to upload and share the assignment code & demo video.
+The filename guidelines should still be followed._

 _The assignment can be submitted multiple times.
 Only the final submission will be considered for evaluation.
 So, DO NOT wait till the deadline to submit your assignment.
 If you are submitting the assignment for the second time.
 Please reply on your exisiting email thread.
 DO NOT create new email threads for each submission._

 _We request you to please keep your repository private on Github.
 You can grant private access to your mentor, if and when they ask.
 If we detect plagiarism, everyone involved may be disqualified._